 Given current resources, any new charge or conviction that occurs for the proposed offenses will generate some additional fiscal impact.
 However, the nature of the offense, proposed penalty level, and applicability only to Tyrrell County suggest minimal fiscal impact.
-Accordingly, few additional charges and convictions are anticipated to result from this bill.
+Accordingly, few additional charges and convictions are anticipated.